-Whistler Resort is made up of two enormous mountains, Whistler and Blackcomb.
-They are each approximately 2200 metres or 7300 feet high.
+Whistler Blackcomb is made up of two enormous mountains, Whistler and Blackcomb.
+They are each approximately 7300 feet or (2200 metres) high.
 Of that, 8,171 acres (3307 hectares) are skiable terrain.
 Collectively, there are over 200 ski runs, and 36 lifts and gondolas.
+Here is a map of the gondolas, ski lifts, and ski trails found on both mountains.

 Creekside Village is the first place that you will reach when you are driving from Vancouver to Whistler.
 It is a five minute drive from Creekside to Whistler Village and another three or four minutes from Whistler Village to Upper Village.

-Creekside has a large indoor free parking lot so it is popular with locals and those who are driving up from Vancouver for a Whistler ski day.
+Creekside has a large indoor free parking lot so it is popular with locals and those who are driving up from Vancouver.
 From here, you can access the Creekside Gondola which takes you up Whistler Mountain.
 Then, you can begin to ski or snowboard on Whistler Mountain or find your way to Blackcomb Mountain through various ski runs and other lifts, or with the Peak 2 Peak Gondola next to the Roundhouse Lodge.

 Whistler Village is the main village with the most hotels, restaurants, and shops than any other part of Whistler.
 It has lots of paid parking within walking distance to the lifts and gondolas.
-There are 5 outdoor day lots next to Whistler Village next to the Audain Art Gallery or indoor lots offered by various hotels.
+There are 5 outdoor day lots next to Whistler Village or indoor lots offered by various hotels.

-There are two gondolas at the base of the mountain for your Whistler ski or snowboard day.
+There are two gondolas at the base of Whistler Blackcomb.
 The first is the Whistler Village Gondola which takes you up Whistler Mountain to the Roundhouse Lodge.
-From there, you can choose from countless runs to start your Whistler ski day or walk 30 steps outside to access the PEAK 2 PEAK Gondola to Blackcomb Mountain.
+From there, you can choose from countless runs on Whistler Mountain or walk 30 steps to access the PEAK 2 PEAK Gondola to Blackcomb Mountain.

 The second is Excalibur Gondola which goes up Blackcomb Mountain.
 Once you are on Blackcomb Mountain, there are also lots of ski runs to choose from or you can find your way to the Rendezvous Lodge and take the PEAK 2 PEAK Gondola over to Whistler Mountain.